Algebra of sets: Fundamental properties of set algebra

 Unlike addition and multiplication, union and intersection do not have inverse elements.
 However the complement laws give the fundamental properties of the somewhat inverse-like unary operation of set complementation.

 The preceding five pairs of formulae—the commutative, associative, distributive, identity and complement formulae—encompass all of set algebra, in the sense that every valid proposition in the algebra of sets can be derived from them.

 Note that if the complement formulae are weakened to the rule $(A^\complement)^\complement = A$, then this is exactly the algebra of propositional linear logic.

-The principle of duality
+Principle of duality

-Each of the identities stated above is one of a pair of identities such that each can be transformed into the other by interchanging ∪ and ∩, and also Ø and U.
+Each of the identities stated above is one of a pair of identities such that each can be transformed into the other by interchanging $\cup$ and $\cap$, while also interchanging $\varnothing$ and $\boldsymbol{U}$.